DanielDziubecki/WaitForDocker/README.md

 Each health check have a defult timeout set to `10` seconds, but you can specify any value you want.

 # Logging
-For setup custom logger you have to implement `ILogger` interface and pass it to config.
-By default logs will be printed to console.
+For setup custom logger you have to implement ```csharp ILogger``` interface and pass it to config.
+By default logs will be printed to the console.
 ```csharp
 var config = new WaitForDockerConfigurationBuilder()
                 .SetCustomLogger(new FileOutputLogger())